kevinlanzon/languageapp-chirpy/README.md

 --------

 - Instant chat messaging to other users using websockets technology
 - Internationalisation: click on a country flag on the homepage and all webpages will then be translated into that language.
-This will also persist on future logins.
+This will also persist on future logins
 - AngularJS used to filter users by target language
 - Ability to display only online users
 - Authentification during the sign-up process